 That’s where negative keywords come in.
 Every PPC marketer should be using negative keywords in their campaigns and/or Ad Groups.

+Negative keywords are words and phrases that you do not want searchers to associate with your products and services (see Google Ads blog for some high-level information about negative keywords).
 When you add negative keywords to your PPC campaigns your ads will not be served if those words are part of the user’s search query.

-Not only does this benefit you by directly saving money on wasted clicks, it also improves the click through rate (CTR) of your keywords/ads, which helps improve your ad quality scores in Google, Yahoo, and MSN.
-Improved quality scores can help you with bidding strategies by allowing you to bid less than a competitor (who is not as knowledgeable, skilled intelligent, talented, sophisticated, etc. as you are), and maintain high/higher ad positions on a search results page.
+Not only does this benefit you by directly saving money on wasted clicks, it also improves the click-through rate (CTR) of your keywords/ads, which helps improve your ad quality scores in Google, Yahoo, and MSN.
+Improved quality scores can help you with bidding strategies by allowing you to bid less than a competitor (who is not as knowledgeable, skilled intelligent, talented, sophisticated, etc. as you are), and maintain high/higher ad positions on search results page.

 Avoiding Job Seekers

 Want to prevent your ads from appearing for common employment and career-related searches?
 Add these keywords to your negative keyword list:

 - independent contractors

 Don’t waste money on people looking for information that is only loosely related to your products/services or industry: